-Prepared by Joe DeFrancesco, assistant professor; Jay W. Pscheidt, Extension plant pathology specialist; and Wei Yang, Extension agent, North Willamette Research and Extension Center; all of Oregon State University.
-The information in this pest management guide is valid for 2013.
+Prepared by Joe DeFrancesco, assistant professor, Department of Horticulture; Jay W. Pscheidt, Extension plant pathology specialist and professor, Department of Botany and Plant Pathology; and Wei Yang, berry crops Extension agent and associate professor, North Willamette Research and Extension Center; all of Oregon State University.
+The information in this pest management guide is valid for 2015.
 Trade-name products and services are mentioned as illustrations only.
 This does not mean that the Oregon State University Extension Service either endorses these products and services or intends to discriminate against products and services not mentioned.
 Due to constantly changing laws and regulations, the Oregon State University Extension Service can assume no liability for the suggested use of chemicals contained in this guide.
 Pesticides should be applied according to the label directions on the pesticide container.

-© 2013 Oregon State University.
+© 2016 Oregon State University.
 This publication was produced and distributed in furtherance of the Acts of Congress of May 8 and June 30, 1914.
 Extension work is a cooperative program of Oregon State University, the U.S. Department of Agriculture, and Oregon counties.
-Oregon State University Extension Service offers educational programs, activities, and materials without discrimination based on age, color, disability, gender identity or expression, genetic information, marital status, national origin, race, religion, sex, sexual orientation, or veteran's status.
-Oregon State University Extension Service is an Equal Opportunity Employer.
+Oregon State University Extension Service offers educational programs, activities, and materials without discrimination based on age, color, disability, familial or parental status, gender identity or expression, genetic information, marital status, national origin, political beliefs, race, religion, reprisal, sex, sexual orientation, veteran's status, or because all or a part of an individual's income is derived from any public assistance program.
+Oregon State University Extension Service is an AA/EOE/Veterans/Disabled.

-Revised February 2013.
+Revised March 2016.